cheesegrits/filament-google-maps/README.md

 ## Artisan Commands

+The following commands can also be referenced as fgm: instead of filament-google-maps:, as yes, we get tired typing that as well.

 ### Helper commands

 It is often useful to be able to test a single geocode lookup.
 We provide two commands ...